-Running in Hot Weather Can be Extremely Difficult And Even Dangerous
+Running in Hot Weather Can be Extremely Difficult and Possibly Dangerous!

-We have natural defense mechanisms to protect us from these conditions, which is why our bodies want to us to slow down when we get too hot.
-We can aid our bodies to prevent the onset of severe heat illnesses.
+We have natural defense mechanisms to protect us from stressing our bodies too much in these conditions.
+This is why our bodies want to slow down when we get too hot.
+We can take action to help our bodies feel

 There are three heat illnesses that a runner may be subjected to while running in hot weather.

 The long distance runner is most at risk as the length of time exposed to these conditions increases the possibility of becoming ill.

 Three heat related illnesses and their symptoms are:

 Heat Stress - While experiencing heat stress, you will need to run slower than normal.
 You are sweating profusely and you will probably experience cramps in the legs or in the diaphragm.
 Your body temperature will probably still remain normal.